nicolegrillo/StripNoiseChar/README.md

 where `/Users/nicolegrillo/Desktop/Tesi/Test_data/` and `~/data_analysis/complete_noise_interpolation/14-12-2022/R6` are respectively the data path and the results path in my computer.

-# Knee frequency results comparison
+# Comparison of knee frequency results

 The Python script `error_data_plots.py` returns a single plot that shows the two *f_knee* parameter results obtained with the two different methods (interpolation and delta).
 The plot is referred to a specific board specified by the user when running the script.